-Spasms due to SPS can be very strong and may cause you to fall if standing.
-Spasms can sometimes be strong enough to break bones.
-Spasms are worse when you’re anxious or upset.
-Spasms can also be triggered by sudden movements, loud noise, or being touched.
+SPS spasms can be very strong and may cause you to fall if standing.
+They can sometimes be strong enough to break bones.
+The spasms may be worse when you’re anxious or upset.
+Sudden movements, loud noise, or touching can also trigger involuntary spasms.

 When you’re living with SPS, you may also have depression or anxiety.
 This may be caused by other symptoms you might be experiencing or a decrease in neurotransmitters in the brain.

 The potential for emotional distress can increase as SPS progresses.
 You may notice the spams worsen when you’re out in public.
 This may lead you to develop anxiety about going out in public.